Ayehu/custom-scripts/Ayehu Alert (Linux, BSD, MacOS, UNIX)/Readme.md

 ---

 **Requirements:**
-* Perl
+* Perl (Ships with required libraries by default on all major Linux/UNIX/BSD distributions)
 * HTTP::Tiny (Perl library)
 * JSON (Perl library)
 * Getopt::Long (Perl library)

-<i>For Windows support, use the Strawberry Perl distribution (<a href="http://strawberryperl.com/">http://strawberryperl.com/</a>), which ships with all three required libraries by default.
+<i>For Windows support, use the Strawberry Perl distribution (<a href="http://strawberryperl.com/">http://strawberryperl.com/</a>), which ships with all three required libraries by default.</i>

 **Usage:**
 <br>